nbareil/justanothergeek.chdir.org/content/post/linux-security-in-2011-or-my-lkmls.md

     paths:
     -   `constify_plugin.c` enforces read-onlintroduces new constraints
         (`__do_const` and `__no_const`) enforcing read-only permissions
         at compilation-time and run-time.
-PaX then makes usage of theses new constraints by patching most of the “ops structures”.
+PaX then makes usage of these new constraints by patching most of the “ops structures”.
 The plugin also automatically protects structures where all members are function pointers, this patching on-the-fly is required